Detailed Explanation of Advanced Settings

 It can reduce the decoding pressure of large-resolution videos, but may reduce the picture quality to a certain extent, and cause the frame interpolation module to run out of video memory when the video memory is tight.

-Fast frame splitting operation can reduce decoding pressure, but may cause color deviation in the picture.
+Fast frame extraction operation can reduce decoding pressure, but may cause color deviation in the picture.

 High-Precision Optimization Workflow